yss/grunt-tree/README.md

 A boolean value that what you want the format of result to be.

 The Default result is the tree format like the command tree.

 And if format set to true, then output a one-to-one mode.
+Becareful to set format to true, it will overwrite the same file name.

 #### options.type
 Type: `Array`